BIGJRA/BIGJRA.github.io/rejuv.md

 solution.

 Here's the solution:
--   Type in 4589758 into the password
+1. Type in 4589758 into the password.
--   Grab black shard ore and put it in the furnace
+2. Grab black shard ore and put it in the furnace.
--   Red
+3. Push the red button.
--   Blue
+4. Push the blue button.
--   Green
+5. Push the green button.
--   Red
+6. Push the red button.
--   Red
+7. Push the red button again.
--   Remove the ore from the furnace
+8. Remove the ore from the furnace.
--   Blue
+9. Push the blue button.
--   Purple
+10. Push the purple button.
--   Gold
+11. Push the gold button.
--   Then, talk to the thing on the left with the small red button to make a *Darchlight Mirror!*
+12. Talk to the thing on the left with the small red button to make a *Darchlight Mirror!*

 Cross the bridge to the right, and head up.
 Interact with the gem on the wall up above.
 Head into the room on the left and go down to get a